Josh Homme’s 13 Greatest Moments

 “Even Paul McCartney himself would have been grateful to come up with a song like No One Knows,” says BAFTA-winning actor and musician Matt Berry – the man who invited Josh Homme to cameo in his Channel 4 sitcom Toast Of London (more on which further below).
 “In terms of riff, melody and vocals, that song has it all and everything in between.
 It’s like a Beatles tune that finishes before you want it to, so you play it again and again.
 Some might say it’s the perfect Queens Of The Stone Age song, but actually No One Knows is a perfect song by anyone… just incredible.”

 It’s not the only track penned by the QOTSA founder worthy of such high praise – from his early rumblings in stoner gods Kyuss through to the more eclectic experimentations of The Desert Sessions, Eagles Of Death Metal, Them Crooked Vultures and beyond, the Californian guitarist has set the benchmark for rock music time and time again.
-In celebration of his 46th birthday, here’s a look at the greatest moments across his genre-eclipsing career…
+Here’s a look at the greatest moments across his genre-eclipsing career…

 Starting Kyuss At The Age Of 14